Search our Site

 • Several affected generations

-• Multiple primaries in one individual (e.g. bilateral breast cancer, breast and ovarian cancer)
+• Multiple cancer diagnoses in one individual (e.g. bilateral breast cancer, breast and ovarian cancer)

-• High risk cancer diagnosis (e.g. triple negative breast cancer diagnosed <60y, high-grade metastatic castrate resistant prostate cancer)
+• High risk cancer diagnosis (e.g. triple negative breast cancer, high-grade metastatic castrate resistant prostate cancer)

-• Rare/unusual cancer diagnoses (e.g. male breast cancer)
+• Rare/unusual cancer diagnosis (e.g. male breast cancer)

 Important pieces of information to clarify are: